15 April 1469

-- Nanak talked of having faith and meditating on the one god, unity of mankind, selfless service, social justice, honest conduct and scrupulous livelihood.
+- He talked of having faith and meditating on the one god, unity of mankind, selfless service, social justice, honest conduct and scrupulous livelihood.

-- Guru Nanak contributed 974 hymns in the Granth Sahib (which is revered as the 11th Guru of Sikhism).
+- Guru Nanak contributed 974 hymns to the Granth Sahib (which is revered as the 11th Guru of Sikhism).

-- In popular tradition, Nanak’s teachings can be summed up as:
+- In popular tradition, the Guru’s teachings can be summed up as:

 - Vand Chakko – sharing with other people